Trusted by over 100K subscribers

 What are some of the common side effects of Ozempic?

 All medications carry a risk of potential side effects.
-Ozempic’s side effects are typically mild and often improve within the first few weeks of treatment.
+Ozempic’s side effects are typically mild and often improve within the first few weeks.
 When they occur, it’s usually when doses are increased, then tend to improve once a steady dose is reached.
 Some of the most common side effects include:

 • Nausea